Initializes the class.

 The callback for this method is defined as:

 'err' is the error that occurred.
 If there was no error, then 'err' is 'null'.

 'err' has 2 properties which hold detailed information:

-This method initializes the class and must be called each time the application starts before attempting to call any of the class's other methods.
-(If the application uses multiple instances of the class, only the first instance needs to call this method.)
+This method initializes the class and must be called each time the application starts before attempting to call any of the class's other methods with the exception of installation-related methods.

 ProductGUID is used to distinguish between driver installations performed by different applications.
 Such information is necessary to guard against unexpected situations such as, e.g., the driver being uninstalled by one application despite other applications still needing it.

 Therefore, to ensure proper operation, it is critical that each individual application have its own unique ProductGUID value, and that applications (and their installation scripts) use that value when calling any of the following methods: